Mitigation strategies to prevent malware delivery and execution

 Email content filtering.
-Whitelist allowed attachment types (including in archives and nested archives ).
+Allow only approvedattachment types (including in archives and nested archives ).
 Analyse/sanitise hyperlinks, PDF and Microsoft Office attachments.
 Quarantine Microsoft Office macros.

 Email content filtering helps to prevent the compromise of user computers via adversaries using malicious emails.
 Allowing only approved business-related attachment types is significantly more effective than attempting to identify and block a complete list of malicious file types and file extensions, including those increasingly leveraged by adversaries such as .lnk shortcut files, PowerShell and JScript files.

 Reject incoming emails that have the organisation’s domain as the email sender but do not originate from email servers approved by the organisation.

-One approach to sanitising whitelisted business-related attachment types is to use ‘Content Disarm and Reconstruction’ software, which replaces an email attachment with a new file containing the same content but without potentially malicious code.
+One approach to sanitising approved business-related attachment types is to use ‘Content Disarm and Reconstruction’ software, which replaces an email attachment with a new file containing the same content but without potentially malicious code.

 Preferably archive PDF and Microsoft Office attachments, and scan them again for malware every month for several months.

 Preferably quarantine attachments and disable hyperlinks in emails from webmail providers that provide free email addresses to anonymous internet users, since adversaries often use such email addresses due to the lack of attribution.

 Web content filtering.
 Allow only approved types of web content and websites with good reputation ratings.
 Block access to malicious domains and IP addresses, ads, anonymity networks and free domains.

 An effective web content filter reduces the security risk of malware being accessed, as well as making it more difficult for adversaries to communicate with their malware.
-Defining a whitelist of approved types of web content will assist in removing one of the most common malware delivery techniques.
+Defining a list of approved types of web content will assist in removing one of the most common malware delivery techniques.